 During your project: Keep a log of your activities and expenses, including any travel, mileage, and original receipts (see additional info on tracking your expenses below).

-After your project: Complete the summary form by tallying your expenses and answering the questions.
-Submit the form, your tracking log, and scanned or email receipts to firstname.lastname@example.org.
+After your project: Complete the URO Funding Receipts and Summary Form by tallying your expenses and answering the questions.
+Upload your tracking log, and scanned or email receipts and submit.

 Reimbursements: These can take 2-3 weeks to process.
 Seniors, if you are graduating and closing a bank account please plan accordingly.